 I am making assumptions about the starting age of Fido as 0 and that the age function counts by year.
 What if the method was aging by dog years?
 What if Fido was already 2 years old?

 If I want to test the behavior, I would want to assert that, after running the method to change the variable, the value of the variable would have changed.
-One quick change I would make to this method to make more clear the behavior would be to change the method name to something like ageDogByOneYear or something more specific about how the method behaves.
+One quick change I would make to this method to make more clear the behavior would be to change the method name to something like ageDogByOneYear

-describe(#ageDogByOneYear”) do
+describe(“#ageDogByOneYear”) do

-it(should add one year to the dogs age) do
+it(“should add one year to the dog’s age”) do

 fido = Dog.new(fido)